 Due to lack of clinical experience, RoActemra is not recommended for use with other biological medicines for the treatment of RA, sJIA, pJIA, or GCA.

 RoActemra is not to be used in pregnancy unless clearly necessary.
 Talk to your doctor if you are pregnant, may be pregnant, or intend to become pregnant.

 Women of childbearing potential must use effective contraception during and up to 3 months after treatment.

 Stop breast-feeding if you are to be given RoActemra, and talk to your doctor.
 Leave a gap of at least 3 months after your last treatment before you start breast-feeding.
 It is not known whether RoActemra is passed into breast milk.

 This medicine can cause dizziness.
 If you feel dizzy, do not drive or use machines.

 Always use this medicine exactly as your doctor, pharmacist or nurse has told you.
 You should check with your doctor, pharmacist or nurse if you are not sure.

-The treatment will be prescribed and started by healthcare professionals experienced in the diagnosis and treatment of RA or GCA.
+The treatment will be prescribed and started by healthcare professionals experienced in the diagnosis and treatment of RA, sJIA, pJIA or GCA.

-The dose for all adults is 162 mg (the content of 1 pre-filled pen) given once a week.
+The dose with RA or GCA for all adults is 162 mg (the content of 1 pre-filled pen) given once a week.

-Talk to your doctor if you have any questions about giving yourself an injection.
+Talk to your doctor if you have any questions about giving yourself or an adolescent patient you look after an injection.
 You will find detailed “Instructions for administration” at the end of this leaflet.